 Sweetheart condo deal – Pruitt received a below-market-value housing arrangement from the wife of a prominent energy lobbyist whose clients stood to potentially gain from actions taken by the administrator.

-First-class flights – It was revealed that Pruitt often flew first class or charter and military planes at very high cost to taxpayers.
+First-class flights and lavish travel – It was revealed that Pruitt often flew first class or charter and military planes at very high cost to taxpayers.
 Pruitt claimed that harsh public comments required him to fly first class.
 The EPA Inspector General is investigating.
+It has since been revealed that Pruitt was willing to fly coach when taxpayers weren’t footing the bill.

 Secret phone booth – Pruitt had a secure communications facility installed next to his office for $43,000, despite the fact that EPA already has a secure communications facility on another floor.
-The EPA Inspector General is investigating.
+The EPA Inspector General and the Office of Management and Budget are investigating.

 Secret schedule – In contrast to long-standing EPA practice, begun by President Reagan’s EPA chief, William Ruckelshaus, Pruitt kept his schedule of events secret until forced to release it.
 The schedule now is only released retrospectively, with major details redacted.